What is in this leaflet

 Keep it where children cannot reach it.
 A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.

 If your doctor tells you to stop taking this medicine or the expiry date has passed, ask your pharmacist what to do with any medicine that is left over.

 What it looks like

-The tablets are pale yellow to yellow in colour and rectangular-shaped.
+The tablets are pale-yellow to yellow in colour and rectangular in shape.
 The tablets are scored on one side and marked "80" on the other side.